hyundotio/magicpad/readme.md

 # MagicPad v0.0.3

 MagicPad is an OpenPGP encryption / decryption tool for beginners.
 It is designed to be run standalone via the browser or as an executable (Electron).
+Using PGP as the main encryption engine, the encryption key generated in MagicPad are powerful 4096-bit keys.

 ![](demo.gif)